BiomedSciAI/fuse-med-ml/fuseimg/README.md

 * OpAugCropAndResize2D - alternative to rescaling in OpAugAffine2D: center crop and resize back to the original dimensions. if scale is bigger than 1.0, the image is first padded.
 * OpAugSqueeze3Dto2D - squeeze selected axis of volume image into channel dimension, in order to fit the 2D augmentation functions
 * OpAugUnsqueeze3DFrom2D - unsqueeze back to 3D, after you apply the required 2D operations
-* OpResizeTo - resizes an image into given dimensions
+* OpResizeTo - resize an image into given dimensions

 ### Imaging datasets
 * [kits21](datasets/kits21.py) - 2021 Kidney and Kidney Tumor Segmentation Challenge Dataset.
 See https://github.com/neheller/kits21